godotengine/godot-demo-projects/xr/openxr_origin_centric_movement/README.md

 # XR Origin Centric Movement demo

-This is a demo for an OpenXR project where player movement is handled with a XRorigin3D as a base node.
+This is a demo for an OpenXR project where player movement is handled with an XRorigin3D as a base node.
 This is based on the [Origin centric solution as explained in the room scale manual page](https://docs.godotengine.org/en/stable/tutorials/xr/xr_room_scale.html#origin-centric-solution).

 Language: GDScript